eggbe/compact/README.md

 by the simple implementation of ``IPresentable::present()`` method.

 In other case when the ```Compactor::CO_ALLOW_ARRAYABLE``` flag is provided and an object don't implement the ```\Eggbe\Prototype\IPresentable``` interface then the library tries to convert this object into an array via ```toArray()``` method.
-If method don't exists in the object implementation an exception will be thrown.
+If this method don't exists in the object implementation an exception will be thrown.

 The following code is return data back from the serialized representation: